 7. Optical Character Recognition (OCR) and Document Automation

 Computer vision applications have transformed how organizations handle paperwork.
-Using AI vision systems, handwritten forms, invoices, and receipts are scanned and converted into searchable, editable digital formats.
+Using AI vision systems, handwritten forms, invoices, receipts, and business documents are scanned and converted into searchable, editable digital formats.
+Many businesses now use computer vision products for invoice extraction, ID verification, and automated document validation.
+These systems reduce manual processing time while improving operational accuracy across logistics, finance, and healthcare sectors.

 These systems reduce manual data entry and speed up processing by recognizing varied handwriting styles and layouts.
-Machine vision solutions integrate with backend systems, allowing instant validation and routing.
+Machine vision solutions integrate with backend systems, allowing instant validation, classification, and routing of documents across departments.

 8. Augmented Reality and Vision Transformers